electricimp/Usb/docs/ApplicationDevelopmentGuide.md

 ## Application Development Guide

 This guide is intended for those developers who is going to integrate one or more of the existing USB drivers into their applications.

-Before you use a driver, please carefully read it's documentation, limitaions and requirements.
+Before you use a driver, please carefully read it's documentation, limitations and requirements.

 ### Include the framework and drivers

 By default the base USB Drivers Framework itself does not provide any device drivers out of the box.
-So application developers should explicitely include and manage the drivers they need.
+So application developers should explicitly include and manage the drivers they need.

-**To add the base USB Driver Framework library to your project, add** `#require "USB.device.lib.nut:1.0.0"` **to the top of your device code.**
+**Note:** to include the base USB Driver Framework library to your project, add `#require "USB.device.lib.nut:1.0.0"` to the top of your device code.

-After that, include into your device code the libraries with all USB drivers needed for your application.
+Include statements for dependent USB drivers and other libraries, as well as the rest of the application code should follow.

 In the example below FT232RL FTDI USB Device Driver is included into an application: